 NMSR is a non-profit group with the goals of promoting science, the scientific method, rational thinking, and critical examination of dubious or extraordinary claims.
-NMSR meets at 7 PM on the second Wednesday of each month, at the New Mexico Museum of Natural History and Science, Multi-Purpose Room (to the left of the entry atrium), 1801 Mountain Road NW, Albuquerque, NM.
+NMSR meets at 7 PM on the second Wednesday of each month, at CNM Main Campus, STUDENT RESOURCE CENTER (SRC), room 204, right next to the Richard Barr Boardroom.

 NMSR Reports is its official newsletter.